maarten-pennings/howto/c64functions/readme.md

 > A function definition will use the third and fourth bytes for a pointer to the address in the BASIC program text where the function definition starts.
 It uses the fifth and sixth bytes for a pointer to the dependent variable (the X of FN A(X)).
 The final byte is not used.

-Armed with this knowledge, let's make a dump or the variable storage.
+Armed with this knowledge, let's make a dump of the variable storage.
-We begin with creating a variable of each of the four types.
+For testing, we begin with creating a variable of each of the four types.
 Next comes the dump routine.

 ```bas